b2ihealthcare/snow-owl/core/com.b2international.snowowl.fhir.api/src/com/b2international/snowowl/fhir/api/api-description.md

 ## CodeSystem

-Code systems maintained within Snow Owl are exposed (read-only) via the endpoints _/CodeSystem_ and _/CodeSystem/{codeSystemId}_.
+Code systems maintained within Snow Owl are exposed (read-only) via the endpoints `/CodeSystem` and `/CodeSystem/{codeSystemId}`.
 Supported concept properties are handled and returned if requested.

 ### $lookup

-Both _GET_ as well as _POST_ HTTP methods are supported for the lookup operation.
-Concepts are queried based on _code,  version, system_ or _Coding_.
+Both _GET_ as well as _POST_ HTTP methods are supported.
+Concepts are queried based on `code`,  `version`, `system` or `Coding`.
 Designations are included as part of the response as well as supported concept properties when requested.
-No _date_ parameter is supported.
+No `date` parameter is supported.

 For SNOMED CT, all common and SNOMED CT properties are supported, including all active relationship types.

+### $subsumes

+Both _GET_ as well as _POST_ HTTP methods are supported.
+Subsumption testing is supported for ICD-10 and SNOMED CT terminologies.
+In case of error (eg. _codeA/codeB/system/version_ not found) the API responds with an error `OperationOutCome`.

 ##ValueSet

- Simple type reference sets maintained within Snow Owl are exposed (read-only) via the endpoints _/ValueSet_ and _/ValueSet/{valueSetId}_. _Delete_ and _create_ operations are not yet implemented.
+Simple type reference sets maintained within Snow Owl are exposed (read-only) via the endpoints `/ValueSet` and `/ValueSet/{valueSetId}`. `Delete` and `create` operations are not yet implemented.

 ### Search